 As a behaviour change and mindfulness academic, Rachel’s research centres on mindset and decision-making capacities in leaders.
 Her recent work with the Welsh Government came in response to its ‘Well-being of Future Generations Act‘.
 She has recently co-authored a book: Neuroliberalism, Behavioural Government in the 21st Century.

-At Meaning, Rachel will call on us to consider alternative potential for mindfulness to create shared understanding and compassion in work, and in society.
-She’ll warn us to be wary of easy remedies that maintain a toxic status quo and fail to address either the roots of our issues, or the many systemic elements that contribute to it.
+At Meaning, Rachel called on us to consider alternative potential for mindfulness to create shared understanding and compassion in work, and in society.
+She warned us to be wary of easy remedies that maintain a toxic status quo and fail to address either the roots of our issues, or the many systemic elements that contribute to it.